 The Congressional Science, Technology, Engineering and Math (STEM) Academic Competition, or“Congressional App Challenge," is designed to engage student’s creativity and encourage their participation in STEM education fields.
 Established by Members of the U.S. House of Representatives in 2013, this competition is a nationwide event that allows high school students from across the country to compete by creating and exhibiting their software application, or “app,” for mobile, tablet, or computer devices on a platform of their choice.
 Throughout the completion period, participating students will be provided opportunities to engage with various STEM educational partners located within the community to mentor and assist them with their app development.

 Can I Participate?

-The Competition is open to San Diego high school students.
+The Competition is open to San Diego high school and middle school students.
 Individuals submitting on behalf of teams must meet the eligibility requirements for individual contestants.

 How Can I Enter?

-The 2017 App Challenge is now life.
+The 2018 App Challenge is now live.
 Click below to enter.

 Resources for Students and Teachers

 - 36 Resources To Help You Teach Kids Programming

 - CodeAcademy.COM self-taught courses in HTML/CSS, Python, Ruby, and PHP

 - MIT App Inventor tutorial to develop mobile apps on Android phones.